OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_datavisualization.md

 - **Row**: the layout row in which the element will be placed;
 - **Column**: the layout column in which the element will be placed;
 - **Size**: the element size on a scale of 1 (the smaller size) to 12 (the bigger size).
 Click [here](omnia3_modeler_userinterface.html#lists-and-grid-columns), to know more about elements size and columns;

+Other information might be necessary when adding inputs:

+- **Type**: when input represents an Enumeration or Reference, indicate its base type;
+- **Is list of records?**: indicate if the input allows multiple values;
+- **Minimum/Maximum number of records**: indicate the minimum and maximum number of records allowed;

 ## 5. User Interface Behaviours